konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 # Google Cloud IoT core Project-Streaming Heartrate into Google Cloud.

 ## Introduction
-&emsp; &emsp; Internet of Things(Iot ) refers to a system that are connected and can transmit data over the wireless network (internet), without user involvement.
+&emsp; &emsp; Internet of Things(IoT) refers to a system that are connected and can transmit data over the wireless network (internet), without user involvement.
 IoT devices include wireless sensors, software and devices.
 This is expanding rapidly in the present years.

 &emsp; &emsp; Google Cloud Platform is an Infrastructure as a Service (ISAS), in which the cloud maintains all the core infrastructure, hardware, software and servers in the cloud on behalf of the user.
 All services used in the Google Cloud are reliable and scalable.